Environment & Climate Change

 We handle some of the world's largest and most sophisticated matters requiring the resolution of complex environmental issues.
-As environmental risks and regulations become increasingly global, our integrated practices around the world are a strategic asset for our clients.
-We are well-equipped to assemble international teams of experienced environmental lawyers on matters anywhere in the world, whether handling cross-border transactions with assets in several jurisdictions or advising global clients on the environmental regulations relevant to their operations.
-The team handles a complete range of environmental litigation and environmental issues arising in transactions around the globe.
+We are well-equipped to assemble international teams of experienced environmental lawyers on matters anywhere in the world, whether handling cross-border transactions with assets in several jurisdictions or advising global clients on local environmental regulations relevant to their operations.

-Clients value our understanding of regulatory standards and the ever-changing landscape, making our Firm a market leader in environmental law.
-We offer well-grounded legal advice and counsel in connection with compliance issues, corporate and financial transactions, and disputes concerning environmental requirements and potential environmental damages.
+Clients value our understanding of the ever-changing environmental regulatory landscape, making our Firm a market leader in environmental law.
+We offer well-grounded legal advice and counsel in connection with compliance issues, transactions, and disputes concerning environmental requirements and potential environmental damages.
 Our practice advises on a gamut of environmental laws from local remediation programs to national environmental policy regulations to international climate change treaties.

 We cover all aspects of environmental law, including: